alexfederlin/steppermidi/README.md

 - blinks LED

 ## Constraints
 There is only one channel supported.
-If you have a midi file with multiple channel, you need to filter out the channel beforehand and stream that to the ESP
+If you have a midi file with multiple channel, you need to filter out the channel beforehand and stream that to the ESP.
+If you have a midi with multiple channels the playback will sound strange.
+In part this is due to the extremely rudimentary and blocking implementation of playing the notes.
+This could be handled much more elegantly, possibly even by simply using this library: https://github.com/daniel-centore/arduino-tone-library

 # How to do it